 Answer the call; help us enhance electrical and thermal conductivity though innovation.
 Competitors are entrepreneurial individuals or teams legally residing or based in the United States.
-Competitors can be individuals of one or multiple organizations, students, university faculty members, small business owners, researchers, or anyone with the desire and drive to transform an idea into an impactful conductor material.
-Read the CABLE Prize Rules to learn more.
+Competitors can be individuals from the same or multiple organizations, students, university faculty members, small business owners, researchers, or anyone with the desire and drive to transform an idea into an impactful conductor material.

 Complete a submission package online at our HeroX challenge page.